dgoppenheimer/mk-test/docs/user-guide/using-plotly.md

             sep='\s\s+', engine='python')
     df.to_csv('/content/rmsd-lid.csv', index = False, sep = ",")

-    import plotly.express as px
-    import plotly.graph_objects as go
-    from pathlib import Path
-    import pandas as pd
-    import numpy as np

     # This code iterates over a directory and makes the plot while combining
     # the csv files.

-    # location where files exist
+    # location where the .csv files exist
     p = Path.cwd().joinpath("/content/")

-    # read and concatinate all the .csv files into one dataframe,
+    # Read and concatenate all the .csv files into one dataframe,
     # creating an additional column that is the filename.
-    # plot the combined dataframe scatter (line),
+    # Plot the combined dataframe scatter (line),
     # using one plot / color per csv file.

     fig5 = px.line(